hytest-org/hytest/environment_set_up/README.md

 ## USGS HPC Environment (only avaialble to USGS staff)

 While we prioritize the development of workflows to run on "_cloud_" infrastructure, we also provide some guidance for running them on USGS's supercomputers.
+First, make sure you have an account on Denali or Tallgrass.
+We recommend accounts on both systems, as at times compute nodes may be unavailable on one system or the other.
+To get an account, fill out the [request form](https://hpcportal.cr.usgs.gov/hpc-user-docs/index.html#getting-started) and wait for approval (this may take a day or so).

+Note that to access any of the HPCs, you must be on the DOI Network.
+If you are not in the office, use Ivanti Secure to access the VPN.

 You will need to access an enviroment which emulates the Jupyter server -- where the notebooks will reside and execute -- using the HPC hardware.
 There are many ways to do this.
 Here are three options, in increasing order of complexity and flexibility:

 1) [Open OnDemand](OpenOnDemand.md)<br>
    This option provides the most effortless access to HPC hardware using a web interface.
 However, this only runs on the [`Tallgrass`](https://hpcportal.cr.usgs.gov/hpc-user-docs/supercomputers/tallgrass.html) supercomputer.